n0laja00/shopping-list-app/README.md

 I'm using javascript with eta, a javascript template engine.
 Visit eta's official site at: https://eta.js.org/ if you're interested!

+This app uses elephant SQL with a connection pool of concurrent connections of 2.

 Deno is the runtime I use to run this web application.
 Deno can be installed from the Deno installation site: https://deno.land/manual@v1.25.4/getting_started/installation

 for windows users, use powershell and run ```irm https://deno.land/install.ps1 | iex``` on powershell.